nyCloud/stack_edit_notes/Robotics/Probabilistic Robotics.md

 - $u_t$: a description of initiative values that influence the state
 - $z_t$: a measurement of the new state

 We change the world and then we measure the world.
+To